6 trick or treat alternatives and other ways to celebrate Halloween 2021

 Halloween is by far my favourite holiday and I absolutely love getting all dressed up to go trick or treating with the kids every year.

-With this in mind here are some alternative ways you can celebrate Halloween in your home this year.
+With this in mind, here are some alternative ways you can make Halloween fun at home this year.